Azure/azure-quickstart-templates/sqlvm-alwayson-cluster/README.md

 +	A Virtual Network
 +	Four Storage Accounts one is used for AD VMs, one for SQL Server VMs , one for Failover Cluster File Share Witness and one for Deployment diagnostics
-+	one external and one internal load balancers
++	One internal load balancer
-+	A NAT Rule to allow RDP to one VM which can be used as a jumpbox, a load balancer rule for ILB for a SQL Listener
++	A load balancer rule for ILB for a SQL Listener
-+ 	One public IP addresses for RDP access
++ 	Four public IP addresses for Primary Domain Controller, Secondary Domain Controller, Primary SQL Server and Secondary SQL Server
 +	Two VMs as Domain Controllers for a new Forest and Domain
 +	Two VMs in a Windows Server Cluster running SQL Server 2014/2012 with an availability group, an additional VM acts as a File Share Witness for the Cluster
 +	Two Availability Sets one for the AD VMs, one for the SQL and Witness VMs

 ## Notes

-+ 	File Share Witness and SQL Server VMs are from the same Availability Set and currently there is a constrain for mixing DS-Series machine and GS-Series machine into the same Availability Set.
-If you decide to have DS-Series SQL Server VMs you must also have a DS-Series File Share Witness; If you decide to have GS-Series SQL Server VMs you must also have a GS-Series File Share Witness.
++ 	File Share Witness and SQL Server VMs are from the same Availability Set and currently there is a constrain for mixing DS-Series machine, DS_v2-Series machine and GS-Series machine into the same Availability Set.
+If you decide to have DS-Series SQL Server VMs you must also have a DS-Series File Share Witness; If you decide to have GS-Series SQL Server VMs you must also have a GS-Series File Share Witness; If you decide to have DS_v2-Series SQL Server VMs you must also have a DS_v2-Series File Share Witness.

 +	The default settings for SQL Server storage are to deploy using **premium storage**, the AD witness uses a P10 Disk and the SQL VMs use P30 disks, these sizes can be changed by changing the relevant variables.
 In addition there is a P10 Disk used for each VMs OS Disk.